 TOEFL test-takers can choose from the two types for the TOEFL test:

 - TOEFL iBT

 - TOEFL PBT

 However, most test-takers prefer the TOEFL iBT to the TOEFL PBT.

-Note that the TOEFL PBT does not assess the speaking skill, unlike the TOEFL iBT, which tests all the four primary English skills, including speaking, listening, writing, and reading.
+Note that the TOEFL PBT does not assess speaking skills, unlike the TOEFL iBT, which tests all four primary English skills, including speaking, listening, writing, and reading.

 The TOEFL test uses high-level vocabulary and an advanced level of English contexts in its test materials rather than casual or conversational English used in other English language proficiency tests.
 It is also why most test-takers and educational institutions prefer the TOEFL Test among the other English language proficiency tests available.

 In addition, the Educational Testing Service (ETS) highly recommended that those who plan to take the TOEFL exam should be at least 17 years old or above or at least in the 11th grade.